strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 The quota plugin operates on observations about Volumes, the **Volume Source** determines where we obtain those observations.
 Values are:
 1. `local`: we inspect this brokers local log dirs to discover the state of their Volume
-2. `cluster`: we ask kafka for the state of all log dirs for all currently active nodes
+2. `cluster`: we ask Kafka for the state of all log dirs for all currently active nodes

 the source will be configurable with a property like: